"The Valley Care Pregnancy Centre offers caring, respectful, loving and open-minded support." - a recent guest

 You may be considering abortion as an option for your unplanned pregnancy.
 We offer information on abortion and decision making tools and support to help you make an informed health decision.
 An unplanned pregnancy is difficult to experience.
 We are here for you.

 Most women say what they need most when facing an unplanned pregnancy is loving support and a safe place with someone who will listen.
 We are here for you.
 We have information that you may find very helpful.
+However, if you are only looking for abortion and do not want any other information or support or help with decision making, you may not want to come here because providing or assisting with abortion is outside our scope of services, so that's important for you to know.
 Our first priority is you, and we look forward to seeing you.

 "The honesty and caring and integrity is what I liked best about my visit with the Valley Care Pregnancy Centre."